 A Longstanding and Unique Tradition

 In 1931 F M Alexander established a training course for teachers.
 Walter Carrington joined this course in 1936 and after qualifying continued to work with Alexander until F M died in 1955.
 Walter moved to 18 Lansdowne Road in 1960 and continued to run the course until his death at the age of 90 in 2005.
-Since then, Ruth Murray, who worked with Walter from 1980, has headed up a large team of teachers many of whom also worked with Walter for a considerable number of years.
+Ruth Murray and Alan Philps, who both worked with Walter from the 1980s, have headed up a large team of teachers many of whom also worked with Walter for a considerable number of years.
+Since Ruth’s passing in 2021, Alan has become sole Director of the school.
 Our aim is to continue this unique tradition, still working in very much the same way.

 “It is no use to tell people what to do and how to do things — you have to teach them how to think so that they can use that in any situation.”